Postgraduate Research Interdisciplinary Collaborative Core (PGR ICC) course

 2. Module 2 - Emerging applications (2h lectures)

-• Complete first 5 compulsory bite-size lectures on applications of AI with quizzes
+• Complete first 5 compulsory bite-size lectures on applications of AI with compulsory quizzes; and

 • Choose 1 out of 2 for the last two bite-size lectures without quiz